 Shares of the Direxion Shares are bought and sold at market price (not NAV) and are not individually redeemed from a Fund.
 Market Price returns are based upon the midpoint of the bid/ask spread at 4:00 pm EST (when NAV is normally calculated) and do not represent the returns you would receive if you traded shares at other times.
 Brokerage commissions will reduce returns.
 Fund returns assume that dividends and capital gains distributions have been reinvested in the Fund at NAV.
 Some performance results reflect expense reimbursements or recoupments and fee waivers in effect during certain periods shown.
-Absent these reimbursements or recoupments and fee waivers, results would have been less favorable.
+Absent these reimbursements or recoupments and fee waivers favorable.

-Direxion Shares ETF Risks - An investment in the ETFs involves risk, including the possible loss of principal.
-The ETFs are non-diversified and include risks associated with concentration that results from an ETF's investments in a particular industry, sector or company, which can increase volatility.
-The leveraged and inverse ETF utilize derivatives, such as futures contracts and swaps which are subject to market risks that may cause their price to fluctuate over time.
-The leveraged and ETFs | Funds inverse ETFs do not attempt to, and should not be expected to, provide returns which are a multiple of the return of their respective index or company for periods other than a single day.
-The leveraged and inverse ETFs may also subject to leverage, correlation, daily compounding, market volatility and risks specific to an industry, sector or company.
+Direxion Shares ETF Risks-An investment in the ETFs involves risk, including the possible loss of principal.
+The ETFs are non-diversified and include risks associated with concentration that results from an ETF's investments in a particular industry or sector which can increase volatility.
+The use of derivatives such as futures contracts and swaps are subject to market risks that may cause their price to fluctuate over time.
+The ETFs do not attempt to, and should not be expected to, provide returns which are a multiple of the return of their respective index for periods other than a single day.
+For other risks including leverage, correlation, daily compounding, market volatility and risks specific to an industry or sector, please read the prospectus.

-Distributor: Foreside Fund Services, LLC.
+Distributor: ALPS Distributors, Inc.